Access4all/adg/pages/knowledge/desktop-screen-readers/linear-processing/README.md

 # Screen readers process contents in a linear way

 **Sighted users perceive a webpage as a two-dimensional, graphical area.
-Meanwhile, screen reader users perceive a page in a one-dimensional (linear) way: one element after the other, from top to bottom.
+Meanwhile, screen reader users perceive a page in a one-dimensional (linear), textual way: one element after the other, from top to bottom.
 Similar to reading a book, browsing websites in this way is usually considerably slow, as a lot of time is needed to get a proper overview of a full page.**

-## Visual perception: two dimensions
+## Visual perception: graphical area (two-dimensional)

-A sighted user using a traditional display perceives the full two-dimensional layout of a page.
-Within fractions of a second, the user perceives the different areas of a page, for example:
+Sighted users using a traditional display perceive a page in its full two-dimensional layout.
+Within fractions of a second, the users perceive the different areas of a page and interprete them intuitively, for example:

 - Header (typically on top with a logo)
 - Navigation (typically part of the header or on the left side)